davetron5000/angular-rails-book/app_overview.md

 To frame all the setup needed to get an Angular app running with Rails, we'll build a simple application to manage recipes.
-The application will simply be a store of recipes that can be searched.
-A recipe is simply a title and a set of instructions.
+The application will be a store of recipes that can be searched.
+A recipe is a title and some text representing the instructions.

 We'll build the application in four steps: